Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 Meeting Alan was a bittersweet meeting for me.

 Alan was diagnosed with ataxia some years ago, now uses a wheelchair, and his speech is severely affected.
 So it was like looking into my own future.
-And, I’ll be the first to admit, the outcome didn’t look too great for me.

 It was such a positive meeting though.